Pakistan Sees Economic Stability Under Current Govt: Danyal Chaudhry - UrduPoint

 We are not good in making propaganda or doing abusing politics but when it comes to deliverance, making bridges, roads, infrastructure and economy we have and will deliver to the people.

-The IT Sector revenue will see growth to cross $4 billion in the coming years and business sector has seen increased investment due to decreased interest rates.
+The IT Sector revenue will see growth to cross Rs 4 billion in the coming years and the business sector has seen increased investment due to decreased interest rates.

 Recent Stories